-- 20.1 There are a number of different types of legitimate visitors to a school. - a.
-Visitors who attend the school in connection with children and who have a professional role i.e. social workers, educational psychologist, SEND officers, targeted support workers or health related professionals. - b.
+- 20.1 There are a number of different types of legitimate visitors to a school. - Visitors who attend the school in connection with children and who have a professional role i.e. social workers, educational psychologist, SEND officers, targeted support workers or health related professionals. - b.
 Visitors attending to work with children in roles such as peripatetic tutors, sports coaches - c.
 Visitors who attend the school in connection with the building, grounds or equipment i.e. builders, contractors, maintenance staff or IT workers - d.
 VIPs Very Important People - e.
-Other legitimate visitors i.e. parents, school governors, Trustees - 20.2 Visits should be planned to ensure they run smoothly, taking into account the need to safeguard both children, the reputation of the school and the visitor.
+Other legitimate visitors i.e. parents, school governors, Trustees or visiting speakers.
+Where a speaker attends the school to deliver a presentation to children, the school will Request a copy of the speech or presentation beforehand to ensure that the content is appropriate for the age of pupils and presents a low risk of causing any upset. - 20.2 Visits should be planned to ensure they run smoothly, taking into account the need to safeguard both children, the reputation of the school and the visitor.
 Where appropriate, risk assessments should be undertaken.